tocco/tocco-client/README.md

 yarn compile:prod --package={PACKAGE_NAME}
 ```

+Optional:
-Optional the `--bundle-analyzer` parameter can be added to open BundleAnalyzerPlugin to investigate the bundle sizes.
+  - Add `--bundle-analyzer` parameter to open BundleAnalyzerPlugin to investigate the bundle sizes.
+  - Add ``--backend={BACKEND_URL}`` parameter to enable an alternative backend.

 ## Linting
 Eslint is used for linting.
 Linting will also be executed automatically on our CI.